axibase/atsd/api/data/messages/stats.md

 ## Description

-Calculates the number of messages per period and return the data in the format of [`series`](../series/query.md) query.
+Calculates the number of messages per period and returns the data in the same format as [`series`](../series/query.md) query.

 If period aggregation is enabled, the series contains the number of messages in each period.
 Otherwise, the series contains the total number of messages within the specified interval.